Adult right whale off Half

 England Aquarium and the Center for Coastal Studies in

 Provincetown, MA.
-The No. Pacific right whale population
+The North Pacific right whale

-International Whaling Commission convened a Special Meeting of
+protect.
+The International Whaling Commission convened a

-the Scientific Committee to Review the Status of Right Whales
+Special Meeting of the Scientific Committee to Review the

-in March 1998 in South Africa.
+Status of Right Whales in March 1998 in South Africa.

 My studies of Maury's whaling records from the 1840s revealed